Credit Cards Business Credit Cards

 • Having a good business credit score with bureaus such as Dun & Bradstreet or Experian Business can help your business qualify for business credit cards.

-You can submit certain business credit card applications using just your Employer Identification Number (EIN).
+You can submit certain business credit card applications using just your business tax ID number or (EIN).
 EIN-only cards can be beneficial for building your business credit and separating personal and business expenses.

 However, most business credit cards require a Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN) in addition to an EIN.

-That’s why you may find that EIN-only cards typically have stricter requirements around business sales, assets, history, and type.
-Corporate cards are one example of EIN-only cards, but they are usually only available for certain registered businesses with a certain profit margin and credit score.
-Secured business credit cards are an alternative option for new and small business owners who don’t want to provide an SSN.
+The EIN-only cards typically have stricter requirements around business sales, assets, history, and type.
+Corporate cards are one example of EIN-only cards, but they are usually only available for registered businesses with a certain profit margin and credit score.
+Secured business credit cards are also an alternative option for new and small business owners who don’t want to provide an SSN.

-Why would you want to get a business card only using your EIN?
+Why you may want to apply for a business credit card with just your EIN

 Getting a business credit card using your EIN is advantageous in a few ways.
-For example, it allows you to build business credit and get the benefits of using a credit card, like greater purchasing flexibility and earning cashback rewards or travel rewards, without positioning yourself as a guarantor of the amount owed if your business is unable to pay.
+For example, it allows you to build business credit and get the benefits of using a credit card, like greater purchasing flexibility and earning cashback rewards or travel rewards, without positioning yourself as a guarantor of the amount owed if your business cannot pay.

 Additionally, using an EIN helps you get access to a business credit card account if:

-• You have poor or no personal credit report.
-If you don’t have a strong personal credit history, it might be harder to get approved for a business credit card using your SSN.
+• You have a low credit score or no credit.
+If you don’t have a strong personal credit history, getting approved for a business credit card using your SSN might be harder.

 • You want to avoid personal liability.
-As noted above, by using an EIN for your business card, you’re not using yourself as a personal guarantor of the balance through your SSN, so you can’t be held accountable if the business goes under.
+As noted above, by using an EIN for your business card, you’re not using yourself as a personal guarantor of the balance through your SSN, so the credit card issuer can’t hold you accountable if the business goes under.

 • You don’t have an SSN.
 If you aren’t a U.S. resident and used an Individual Taxpayer Identification Number to request an EIN through the IRS, a business credit card using an EIN can help open the doors to the benefits of a credit card.

-What types of business credit cards can you get with only an EIN?
+What types of business credit cards can you get with an EIN?

 Although many credit card issuers require an SSN for a business card, there are some cards on the market that only require an EIN.